mat-0/uk.thechels.cod/_pages/flood-warnings.md

 This message will be updated by 19:00 11 December 2025 or as the situation changes."

-- Warning no longer in force: Tributaries in Gloucester
-- There is no longer a threat of flooding, though standing water and debris may still remain.
-Further rainfall is forecast but no further flooding is expected.
-We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.
-Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.

-- Warning no longer in force: Tributaries in Cheltenham and Tewkesbury
-- There is no longer a threat of flooding, though standing water and debris may still remain.
-Further rainfall is forecast but no further flooding is expected.
-We will continue to monitor the situation and will issue further alerts or warnings if necessary.
-Never drive through flood water,  just 30cm of fast flowing water is enough to move your car.
-Continue to take care on waterside roads and footpaths and don't put yourself in unnecessary danger.

 - Flood alert: River Severn in Gloucestershire
 - High river levels today may lead to flooding.
 Flooding is possible on 11 December 2025.